darapuharika457-design/apexplanet-data-analytics/README.md

 ### Task 1 Progress

-* Day 1–2 Completed
-* Day 3–4 Completed
-* Dataset cleaned and exported
-* Notebook documented and organized
-* GitHub repository updated
+- Completed data loading and dataset exploration

+- Performed data cleaning and preprocessing

+- Checked missing values and duplicate records

+- Conducted outlier detection using the IQR method

+- Exported cleaned dataset

+- Created multiple data visualizations

+- Generated business insights from EDA

+- Documented all notebook activities

+- Updated GitHub respository with project files

+  ### Current Status

-**Task 1 is progressing successfully as per the internship schedule.**
+Task 1 is progressing successfully according to the internship schedule.
+Data exploration, cleaning, and visualization activities have been completed, and the project repository has been updated with all deliverables.